wp-plugins/wp-live-chat-support/readme.txt

 It is highly recommended that you upgrade to WP Live Chat Support version 4.1.4

 == Changelog ==

+= 4.2.6 2015-01-29 - Low Priority =
+* New feature: Live Chat dashboard has a new layout and design
+* Code Improvement: jQuery Cookie updated to the latest version
+* Code Improvement: More Live Chat strings are now translatable
+* New Live Chat Translation added:
+*  Spanish (Thank you Ana Ayelén Martínez)

 = 4.2.5 2015-01-21 - Low Priority =
 * New Feature: You can now view any live chats you have missed